-'... realised that it is advantageous to pool their land and financial resources to make available a larger unit on which integrated management practices can be carried out'26.
+"... realised that it is advantageous to pool their land and financial resources to make available a larger unit on which integrated management practices can be carried out"26.
 Some 12 conservancies now exist on freehold land.
 While acknowledged and supported by the MET, these have no legal status to date27.

 Alongside this strengthening of rights over land and wildlife by settler farmers on freehold land, growing concern was being expressed by conservationists regarding the future of animal wildlife in the Namibia's communally-managed indigenous 'homelands'.
 A particular focus of this anxiety was the Kaokoveld of north-west Namibia; the imagined 'last wilderness' of South African environmentalists28, and the world-famous birthplace of Namibian community-based conservation.
-Here, large-scale losses in the 1970s and 1980s of internationally-valued large mammal species, particularly desert-dwelling elephant (Loxodonta africana) and black rhino (Diceros bicornis bicornis), provided an impetus to enlist the support of local people for the conservation process29.
-Initially, this was led by individuals spearheading the privately-funded conservation charity the Namibian Wildlife Trust (NWT).
+Here, large-scale losses in the 1970s and 1980s of internationally-valued large mammal species, particularly desert-dwelling elephant (Loxodonta africana) and black rhino (Diceros bicornis bicornis), provided an impetus to enlist the support of local people for the conservation charity the Namibian Wildlife Trust (NWT).
 This organisation, via a somewhat circuitous route, has evolved into IRDNC, the NGO currently responsible for implementation of much of the activities falling under Namibia's CBNRM program.